hawkinsw/DataStructuresDispatch/linkedlist.md

 With a conceptual understanding of the linked list data structure in our quiver, it is now possible to compare/contrast the linked list implementation of the ADT that has the operations _insert_ and _delete_ with the dynamic array implementation of an ADT with the same operations.

-The most important difference to notice is that the linked-list implementation does not have any wasted spaces for elements that we were created to hold members of the list but then subsequently deleted.
+The most important difference to notice is that the linked-list implementation does not have any wasted spaces for elements that we created to hold members of the list but then subsequently deleted.
 That's awesome.

 Another difference is that we are allocating a single node at a time when we are inserting data into the list.
 How is this different that the situation where we implemented the ADT with a dynamic array?
 Well, in the latter case we were forced to _realloc_ the entire array in order to add a single new element (because all the space had to be contiguous in memory).